virtualagc/virtualagc/Tools/disassemblerAGC/README.md

 # Envisaged Workflow

+## In a Nutshell

+Without further ado, I'll describe the workflow in the tersest possible terms here.
+If you like, the remaining subsections under this "Envisage Workflow" section flesh out the topic much more.

+The task at hand is this:  Given an octal dump of a set of physical rope-memory modules, we want to reconstruct the AGC source code that would assemble to give that identical rope.
+I'll refer to this dump "the Rope".
+This reconstruction is to be performed with the aid of the already-known source code of a similar AGC software version (or versions), which I'll call "the Baseline(s)".
+In short, we want to reconstruct source code for the Rope by using the Baseline(s).

+Requirements:

+* The Rope, in the form of a binsource (or bin) file, which for the sake of discussion I'll assume is ROPE.binsource.
+* The Baseline, in the form of:
+    * Its assembly listing, as output by yaYUL, which I'll assume is BASELINE.lst.
+    * Its rope file, either transcribed manually or else output by yaYUL, while I'll assume is BASELINE.binsource.

+The basic processing chain is as follows.

+    specifyAGC.py &lt;BASELINE.lst >BASELINE.specs [OPTIONS]
+    disassemblerAGC.py --specs=BASELINE.specs &lt;BASELINE.binsource >BASELINES.patterns
+    disassemblerAGC.py --find=BASELINE.patterns &lt;ROPE.binsource >ROPE.matches [OPTIONS]

+The only real option with specifyAGC.py the `--min=N` switch (present default is `--min=8`) which basically sets a floor on the size of the number of words in a subroutine.
+I like to use `--min=12` if the BASELINE is Comanche 55.

+For disassemblerAGC.py (with the `--find` switch), there are several useful or necessary OPTIONS:

+* To use ROPE.bin as input rather than ROPE.binsource, you have to use the `--bin` option.
+* There's often a handful of subroutines in an AGC software version at that are so similar to each other that they can be mistaken for each other during matching.
+The `--skip=S` option causes the first match for subroutine `S` to be skipped.
+(And repeating the option multiple times causes multiple matches of `S` to be skipped.)
+If the BASELINE is Comanche 55 and `--min=12` is used for specifyAGC.py, I find that I need to use `--skip=IRIGY --skip=-TORQUE --skip=TABYCOM --skip=ASMBLWY --skip=ATOPLEM` to avoid `IRIGY` being confused with `IRIGX`, `-TORQUE` being confused with `+TORQUE`, and so on.

+A good test of the process is to use ROPE=BASELINE in the final processing step above, and verify that all program labels and erasable variables are properly found in the ROPE.matches file.
+If I test Comanche 55 in this way, for example, I find that 1,367 program labels are defined and matched correctly, while 847 erasable variables are identified, though only 819 are fully matched; that's at least partially because this is a work in progress and I haven't fully debugged it yet!

 ## Introduction

 The program disassemblerAGC.py is not intended to be a complete disassembly system for the AGC, but rather a tool in a workflow intended to solve a specific problem, which is as follows.
 Suppose that an octal dump of a core-rope module of some AGC software version is available.
 We would like to provide AGC source code which assembles to those given octal values.
 Moreover, we would like it to be fully AGC source code, with symbolic program labels and variable names, as well as program comments.